A veteran's guide to getting hired

-The Veterans Job Bank, powered by the National Resource Directory, provides a central source for veterans to locate job opportunities without having to visit multiple sites.
+The National Resource Directory, provides a central source for veterans to locate job opportunities without having to visit multiple sites.
 The Veterans Job Bank enables users to define their search criteria by keyword, Military Occupational Code and location.

 My Next Move is a Department of Labor site that helps veterans decide the type of job they want to pursue by using three categories including Search Careers by Key Words; Browse Careers by Industry and Find Careers Like Your Military Job.

 Yellow Ribbon Reintegration Program (YRRP) is dedicated to addressing the unique needs of National Guard and Reserve members before, during and after deployments.
 The National Guard and Reserve Services differ from the active duty component in the way they prepare for deployments and reintegrate after returning.
 Many service members are geographically separated from other members of their units.

 Hero 2 Hire is a free Yellow Ribbon Reintegration Program website that matches employers with veterans, especially targeted at the reserve component.